tosynthegeek/tosynthegeek/README.md

 Blockchain Enthusiast
 ---------------------

 Detail-oriented and self-taught professional with excellent communication, interpersonal, and creative thinking skills.
-A blockchain enthusiast with vast experience working in the intersection of technology, marketing and community.
+A blockchain enthusiast with vast experience working in the intersection of technology, marketing, and community.

 *   ✉️  You can contact me at [oluwatosinojedapo@gmail.com](mailto:oluwatosinojedapo@gmail.com)
 *   🧠  I'm learning Blockchain Cryptography